andreafspeziale/lisk-ansible/README.md

 # lisk-ansible
 This repository uses Vagrant + Ansible to create a Lisk node environment without pain.<br>
-It will also install the Node and starts it.
+It will also install the Node + packages and some other utils like MongoDB.

 # Pre-req
     - virtualbox